keithdeu/cancer_risk_visualization/README.md

 In this project we visualize cancer risk based on geographic location within the United States.

-Included are all files and data used for this project. this is a project I completed for a python course I took
+Included are all files and data used for this project. this was an ungraded practice project I completed for a python course.